Close

 2. Employment RateAt least 95% PA placement within 12 months of graduationResults of Program Goals

-• Program anticipates first graduates in August 2023 with data available late 2024.
+• Program graduated first class in August 2023.
+Employment rate data available late 2024.

 • 100% of PAS Class 2023 and Program Members participated in at least two of the three areas of Service, Leadership, and Scholarship.